OrienteerBAP/Orienteer-Guidebook/installation.md

 # Installing Orienteer

-Initial installation of Orienteer is the first step towards implementation of your business app. is as easy as a double-click.
+Initial installation of Orienteer is the first step towards implementation of your business app is as easy as a double-click.

-There is no need to install Orienteer if you just want to check it out: [welcome to our Orienteer Demo Site](http://demo.orienteer.org).
+If you want to check our Orienteer before installing it, visit [the Orienteer Demo Site](http://demo.orienteer.org).

 There are 3 ways to get your own Orienteer installed: